-- Low-level building block functions that support rapid application development, improving time to market - Highly-optimized routines with a C interface that give Assembly-level performance in a C/C++ development environment (MKL also supports a Fortran interface) - Processor-specific optimizations that yield the best performance for each Intel processor - Processor detection and DLL dispatching that loads the appropriate code for the current processor - Built-in error handling facility that improves productivity in the development cycle
+• Time-to-Market: Low-level building block functions that support rapid application development, improving time to market.

+- Performance: Highly-optimized routines with a C interface that give Assembly-level performance in a C/C++ development environment (MKL also supports a Fortran interface). - Platform tuned: Processor-specific optimizations that yield the best performance for each Intel processor. - Compatibility: Processor-specific optimizations with a single application programming interface (API) to reduce development costs while providing optimum performance. - Threaded application support: Applications can be threaded with the assurance that the MKL and IPP functions are safe for use in a threaded environment.